 The company has less lending exposure to Spain and Europe today compared to the past.
 60% of the loans the company makes is now outside of the Continental Europe, with Spain only accounting for 28%.
 UK at 35% and Latin America at 19% (Brazil 10%) now providing the much needed geographic diversification and exposure to fast growing emerging markets.

 The company has maintained a Euro 0.60/share annual dividend rate for the last 3 years and is likely to keep or grow it in the future.
 This roughly translates to 6.90% yield on its stock today.
 If you buy SAN stock for income, you have a choice of taking the dividend as either cash payment or in more shares.

 Santander passed the stress test administered to the Spanish banks and now has adequate provisions against risk of bad loans.
 Going forward, the regulatory impact on the balance sheet and income statement should stop, and as the Eurozone returns to normalcy, the retail banking giant should be able to grow its deposit and lending base.
 Further growth in emerging economies and geographic diversification reduces the risk in the business and adds to the future growth rate.

-At less than the book value and a projected PE ratio below that of its peers, the stock seems to be attractively priced.
+At less than the book value (book value calculator) and a projected PE ratio below that of its peers, the stock seems to be attractively priced.
 I would still like to go deeper and review its assets and asset quality, but the stock has me interested enough to add it to my watch list.